SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/command-line-switches.md

 # Command line and registry switches

-Overview of parameters for SOCRM.EXE, SOADMIN.EXE, SOEventServer.exe and some registry keys.
+Overview of parameters for SOCRM.EXE, SOADMIN.EXE, SOEventServer.exe, and some registry keys.

 > [!NOTE]
-> DbSetup may also be run with command line switches.
+> DbSetup may also be run with command-line switches.

-Command line switches are used to add parameters to Windows applications to run them with some predefined values and to change their standard behavior.
+Command-line switches are used to add parameters to Windows applications to run them with some predefined values and to change their standard behavior.

 ## SOCRM.EXE

 `SOCRM.EXE /lang= /inipath= /user= /password= ...`

 * /LANG=XX - Default US.
 Defines the language code (for example, US, NO, or SW).
 Overrides the *SOUSER.INI* setting.
-* /INIPATH=XXX - Defaults to folder that SOCRM.EXE is located in.
+* /INIPATH=XXX - Defaults to the folder that SOCRM.EXE is located in.
 Set path to load *SuperOffice.ini* from.
 See Registry keys section below for MailLink configuration.
 * /USER=XXX - Defaults to blank.
 Set username.
 Overrides integrated login.
 * /PASSWORD=XXX - Set password.
 * Together with the USER switch this allows you to create an insecure shortcut that automatically logs in to SuperOffice.